MAVIS FAQs

 Can I use my existing account?

-If you have a Met Office account that has been used to access other services, these credentials can be used to access MAVIS.
-If you only have an account for one of the services MAVIS is replacing, you will need to create a new Met Office account at the login page for MAVIS.
+If you have a Met Office account that is used to access non-aviation specific services, such as Hazard Manager, then these credentials can be used to access MAVIS.
+If you have an account for one of the aviation services that MAVIS is replacing, you will need to create a new Met Office account at the login page for MAVIS.

 Is MAVIS operational and safe to use?